DennisFaucher/firecracker/README.md

 [ 4020.685071] reboot: Restarting system
 [ 4020.688440] reboot: machine restart
 ```
 - The VM does not actually restart, it shuts down.
-To restart, follow the instructions again in "Start Firecracker" and "Start the VM".
-You should have networking on boot
+To get the VM running again, follow the instructions again in "Start Firecracker" and "Start the VM".
+You should now have networking on boot
 - Terminal 01
 ```
 sudo rm -f $API_SOCKET